-Even if you think you have a good sense of what you would be required to do in each career on your list, and believe you would enjoy the work, it is still important to ask about your particular interest areas (e.g. the duties, tasks, and responsibilities you would like to do) during your information interviews.
+Even if you think you have a good sense of what you would be required to do in each career on your list, and believe you would enjoy the work, it's still important to ask about your particular interest areas (e.g. the duties, tasks, and responsibilities you would like to do) during your information interviews.

 You want to confirm that the responsibilities and tasks you think are part of the career are, in fact, what you would get to do.
-It is also helpful to find out if there are any common responsibilities that you have overlooked.
+It's also helpful to find out if there are any common responsibilities that you have overlooked (i.e., administrative paperwork).